 What is this program about?

-The Canadian Critical Care Review Program is held annually and is designed specifically to meet the educational needs of practicing intensivists and the Canadian Critical Care trainee.
-It addresses the clinical challenges faced both during the Royal College subspecialty examinations in Critical Care and in professional practice.
-The review course is intended as a knowledge consolidation and assessment exercise and has no influence on the Royal College of Physicians and Surgeons exam content.
+The Canadian Critical Care Review is held annually and is designed specifically to meet the educational needs of practicing intensivists and critical care trainees.
+It addresses the clinical challenges faced both during the Royal College subspecialty examinations in critical care and in professional practice.
+The review course is intended as a knowledge consolidation and assessment exercise.

 What topics are covered?

-In total, about 20 topics are presented covering the major specialty areas within Critical Care.
+Core topics are presented each year covering the major specialty areas within Critical Care Medicine.

 How are the topics chosen?